mfish0005/angular-bulma-scss/README.md

 # Summary

 This is an example project that has Bulma & SCSS installed ready to be themed.
 It's meant to be a reference on how to configure Bulma with Angular using SCSS.
+I will try to keep it updated with the latest Angular version but honestly it really shouldn't matter.
+If you follow the steps below it should work regardless.

 ## Getting Started